 Federal law provides for harsh penalties for those convicted of counterfeiting, including very large fines and up to 20 years in prison.

-The efforts towards your defense that we can provide at Kaye, McLane, Bednarski & Litt, LLP, will be extremely competent, diligent, and highly focused.
-Members of our team have been recognized as “Super Lawyers” and among the “100 Top Lawyers in California.”
+The efforts towards your defense that we can provide at McLane, Bednarski & Litt, LLP, will be extremely competent, diligent, and highly focused.
+Members of our team have been recognized as “Super Lawyers” and among the “California Attorney of the Year.”
 Our well-known reputation has been established because of our deep commitment to client care, recognized legal prowess, and track record of success.
 When you face serious federal counterfeiting charges, we are ready to provide a strong legal advocacy for you.

 [The client portrayed is an actor and this is a dramatization]